SolaceDev/solace-dev-codelabs/markdown/ep-connect-ep-broker/ep-connect-ep-broker.md

 * Postman installed on a local machine, you can [download it for free](https://www.postman.com/downloads/).
 * Docker installed on a local machine.
 If you are using Podman, please note that you will need to use different commands later in the lab.
 * A completely empty Event Portal account.
 Do **not** use accounts like se-demo or se-all.
 All TechMesh attendees should have received a dedicated account.
-If you have not, please contact Mark Barrington-Little at Mark.Barrington-Little@solace.com
+If you have not, please reach out in the Slack channel **#techmesh-troubleshooting**

 ## Start a local event broker